sdunnemucklow/VSTManager/README.md

 button will remove that folder from the list and unlink all VSTs in that folder from NetVST, although they can still be accessed if the folder is added again.

 **Local tab - Installed VSTs box**
-A list of all VSTs installed using NetVST in the selected folder. you can select as many as you like, or select/deselect all using the buttons underneath.
+A list of all VSTs installed using NetVST in the selected folder.
+You can select as many as you like, or select/deselect all using the buttons underneath.
 The "Uninstall" button will uninstall the checked VSTs, and the "Reinstall" button will reinstall the selected VSTs.

 ## Some details ##